DelphinusLab/prover-node-docker/README.md

 `bash scripts/start.sh`

 First time starting after upgrading need download the new merkle db from docker hub so it will take times based on download speed.
+Also it need load 15GB checkpoint merkle db into database so it may take time for the first starting after upgrading.

 ## Common issues